 According to a recent survey that included approximately 480 IT professionals, effective patch management was considered to be the easiest way of enhancing IT risk management.
-However, organizations are still getting it wrong.
+However, organizations are still getting it wrong in combating patch fatigue.

-Patch weariness was considered to have only a small impact on the industry, but is in fact affecting a wide range of organizations.
-The patches are released at an uncontrollable rate; and the difference between implementing a patch and remediating a vulnerability is often not clear to IT teams.
+Patch Fatigue weariness was considered to have only a small impact on the industry but is in fact affecting a wide range of organizations.
+The patches are released at an uncontrollable rate, and the difference between implementing a patch fatigue and remediating a vulnerability is often not clear to IT teams.

 Our industry mistakes vulnerabilities with patches.
 It’s high time the difference is understood.
 Known vulnerabilities are classified using CVE IDs, and vendors release increments of code that address some of the CVE IDs.
 Sometimes, patches do not fix all the vulnerabilities, and sometimes, they remediate the vulnerabilities on certain platforms, but not others.
 A patch can sometimes be an upgrade.
 Occasionally, you can apply a distinct patch or an upgrade to repair dissimilar, but coinciding sets of vulnerabilities.